 VAWA support was initially bipartisan, but its past and current reauthorizing legislation has been delayed by partisan opposition.
 Fortunately, these delays have not affected funding.
 Congress can and has continued funding for its programs, even though it has not been reauthorized.
 The reauthorization legislation has been used to expand its coverage and programs.

 Current Status of VAWA

-VAWA was introduced for reauthorization in the spring of 2019, and was passed by the House of Representatives, but has yet to be brought to the Senate floor for a vote by Senate Majority leader Mitch McConnell.
-What seems to be holding it up is that the House bill closes the “boyfriend” loophole, which bans gun ownership for abusive intimate partners.
+VAWA was introduced for reauthorization in March of 2021, and was passed by the House of Representatives, but has yet to be brought to the Senate floor for a vote.
+The most recent version of the House bill closes the “boyfriend” loophole, which bans gun ownership for abusive intimate partners.
 The current jurisdiction of VAWA does not include intimate partners who do not live together, which the House bill would change.
 The National Rifle Association (NRA) objects to closing the loophole.
 What’s more, the House bill covers key protections for LGBTQ+ survivors and important provisions concerning murdered and missing Indigenous women that would stop non-Native defendants from moving their prosecution from tribal courts to state courts.
 But, Congressional appropriation of funds for VAWA implementation has continued.

 VAWA 2000 Renewal

 The 2000 VAWA reauthorization created a legal assistance program for victims and community-coordinated responses to dating violence and stalking.
 It also reauthorized the original VAWA grant programs and strengthened protections for immigrants and survivors of sexual assault and dating violence.